ypriverol/github-paper/REVIEWS.md

    or at most the individual + lab group oriented; 'organizations' (including the GitHub concept) are not immediately relevant.

-> We undestand the reviewer's point.
+> Response: We undestand the reviewer's point.
 However, we think we should
-> explain most of the features of using GitHub.
-We added different
+> explain most of the features of GitHub.
+We have added
 > examples about how to use the different components and to explain in
 > a better way every GitHub/git concept.
 In addition, we now have a
-> different Rule 1, that focuses on git/GitHub basics for users.
+> different Rule 1, that focuses on git/GitHub basics for new users.
-> More complex concepts were added to the Suplemental Note for those readers with more
+> More complex concepts have been added to the Suplemental Note for those readers, with a higher degree of
 > expertise.

 6. Rule 3 should be refined to emphasize that branches are really